PlatyPew/GCTF-challenges/Saving Gaia_100/README.md

 >Connect via `http://<ip address> 17565`

 ### Hint
-`Are you feeling salty?
-Would you like to have a hashbrown?`
+`The journal contains the necessary information to find the PHP source code`

+`What happens to nano when it receives a SIGHUP or SIGTERM when it is running?`

 ## Setup Guide
-Do `bash build.sh`
+Do `sudo bash build.sh`

 ## Distribution
 No files to be distributed